xiaoxianyu-office/mm/skills/mechanics/teleporty.md

 ## Description
-Teleports to caster to the specified Y coordinate.
+Teleports the caster to the specified Y coordinate.
 No target is required for this mechanic, as the caster will always be the one that is teleported.